06 May A woman on a call crouches in front of a sink with leaking pipes

 How to Patch a Leaky Pipe While You Wait for a Plumber

-A leaking pipe can be migraine-inducing for any homeowner.
+A leaking pipe can be migraine-inducing for any Ontario homeowner.

-Not only can it cause water damage to your floors, walls, and furniture, but it can also increase your utility costs.
-A hole in a water pipe as small as 1.5 mm can waste up to 3,570 litres of water every 24 hours and cost you $14.54 a day.
-Yikes.
+Aside from causing water damage to your floors, walls, and furniture, it can also drive up your utility costs.
+A hole in a water pipe as small as 1.5 mm can waste up to 3,570 litres of water per day and cost you $14.54.
+That pesky leak adds up fast.

-Here are five DIY ways you can do it!
+Here are seven DIY ways to do it.

-Assuming things haven’t gotten too bad and you don’t need emergency plumbing services, these are five things you can try.
+Assuming things haven’t gotten too bad and you don’t need immediate emergency repairs, these are seven approaches Ontario homeowners can try.

 1. Use a Pipe Clamp

-One of the easiest and most effective ways to temporarily fix a leaking pipe is pipe clamps.
+One of the easiest and most effective ways to temporarily fix a leaking pipe is with pipe clamps.
 They work as their name implies, clamping the pipe to stop the leak.
+Adjustable pipe clamps are available at any local hardware store and work well on copper, PVC, and most standard pipe diameters.

-You’ll need a rubber sheet or gasket, a screwdriver, and a wrench.
+You’ll need a rubber sheet or rubber gasket, a screwdriver, and a wrench.

 How to patch a leaky pipe using a clamp:

-1. Turn off the water supply to the pipe and drain.
+1. Turn off the water supply valve to the pipe and drain.

-2. Cut a piece of rubber sheet or gasket that’s slightly larger than the leak and place it over the hole.
+2. Cut a piece of a rubber sheet or pad slightly larger than the leak, and place it over the hole.

 3. Wrap the clamp around the pipe and the rubber seal, then tighten the screws with a screwdriver.